skip to content

 00:01:08 - Anthony Campolo

 Yeah, right.
-So yeah, so I started in November and I'm working for a company called Atmosera and I'm basically being contracted out to a large payroll company that everyone knows.
-I technically can't say the name of, to teach their enterprise devs how to use AI with their enterprise code.
+Longer ago than I thought.
+Yeah, so I started in November and I'm working for a company called Atmosera and I'm basically being contracted out to a large payroll company that everyone knows, but I technically can't say the name of, to teach their enterprise devs how to use AI with their enterprise code.
 So nice.
 Yeah, it's fun.
 I think once I kind of finish the contract out I'll have a lot to say about it.
-Right now all I can really say is that I'm just leading like these two-week-long workshops where we walk them through how to use Copilot and Amazon Q and stuff to do just like honestly really basic stuff, just like write tests and update your docs and analyze technical debt and stuff like that.
+Right now all I can really say is that I'm just leading these two-week-long workshops where we walk them through how to use Copilot and Amazon Q and stuff to do honestly really basic stuff, just like write tests and update your docs and analyze technical debt and stuff like that.
 So yeah, that's been really fun.
 But I did that for a couple months and then they asked me to do the Indian time zone because they're a worldwide company.
 They have like four or five India offices.
-So yeah, now I work from like 11pm to 6am every day, which is pretty wild, but I've always been kind of a night owl, so it works out.
+So yeah, now I work from like 11 PM to 6 AM every day, which is pretty wild, but I've always been kind of a night owl, so it works out.

 00:02:26 - Anthony Campolo